 - Heading tags (H1) – Ensure that you only have one H1 tag.
 It should have the city and state in the tag.

-- Driving directions & embedded map on landing page – Your landing page should have driving directions, including an embedded map.
+- Driving directions & embedded map on the landing page – Your landing page should have driving directions, including an embedded map.
 You can get, and embed the Google map code for your listing from maps.google.com.

-- Customer reviews on page in Schema / hReview – It is good to have at least one written customer testimonials that display in Schema or hReview.
+- Customer reviews on the page in Schema / hReview – It is good to have at least one written customer testimonials that display in Schema or hReview.
 The more, the better.

-- Alt text on landing page - If you have images on your landing page you should have image ALT tags.
+- Alt text on the landing page - If you have images on your landing page you should have image ALT tags.
 Your ALT text should include the city and state if appropriate.

-- Load time of landing page – Pages should load in 2-3 seconds at 1.5Mbps load rate.
+- Load time of landing page – Pages should load in 2-3 seconds at a 1.5Mbps load rate.
 There are many tools to measure site speed.
 GTMterix is a good one.